-The Mountain Rangers have received high praise, being named the best trained ROTC Battalion in the nation in 1987, 99, and 89.
-They were named the winners of the MacArthur Award in 1990 and 1991, designating them the "Best ROTC Battalion, Small College" in the nation.
-The 1990 MacArthur Award was presented by the Chief of Staff of the Army, General Carl Vuono, to the PMS, Lieutenant Colonel Pieffer.
-In 1991, the Chairman of the Joint Chiefs of Staff, General Colin Powell presented the award.
-In 1998, Major General Wallace, commander of Army Cadet Command, described the UCCS program as a "remarkable success" that" reflects the support given to the Army ROTC unit and students by the University" in a letter written to the UCCS Chancellor.
+The Mountain Rangers have received high accolades, being named the best trained ROTC Battalion in the nation in 1987, 1989, and 1999.
+In 1998, the commander of Army Cadet Command, described the UCCS program as a "remarkable success" that “reflects the support given to the Army ROTC unit and students by the University" in a letter written to the UCCS Chancellor.
 In 2002, the MRB was recognized as the top ROTC program in the state of Colorado.